brehaut/inc-clojure-brush/readme.md

  * Faster than `sh-clojure` (roughly 3 times faster based on rough and ready profiling in Safari and Chrome) despite doing more.
  * Handles metadata
     * Styling is supported with appropriate CSS.
+ * Characters (including \newline, \tab, and \space) handled correctly.
+ * Supports radix's, and ratios in number literals.

 ### Thanks